Finder: Searching for Files

 • * – replaces any number of arbitrary characters (except /)

-• ** – replaces any number of arbitrary characters including / (i.e. can be searched multi-level)
+• ** – replaces any number of arbitrary characters including / (i.e., allows multi-level searching)

 • ? – replaces one arbitrary character (except /)